ldpercy/wiki-scitech/ssh-and-keychain-for-github.md

 	ssh-keygen -t ed25519 -C "signing-key"

-Two files are created for each key (4 in total)
+Public and private keyfiles are created for each key (4 files in total)

 	~/.ssh/authentication-key
 	~/.ssh/authentication-key.pub